 Your family does!
 At Epiphany, we want to form a partnership with parents as we all strive to pass on the faith to our young Catholics.
 The church will offer support, lessons, and the tools needed for families to grow in faith together.
-Families will gather twice a month at Epiphany and parents will teach the remaining lessons at home.
-Parents will get to decide the when, where, and how of teaching the home lessons to their children.
+Families will gather once a month at Epiphany and children will attend weekly classes.
+Parents will receive materials and support to foster a Catholic culture at home and be a strong witness of faith to their child(ren).

 Children in second grade will still be preparing for the sacraments of First Reconciliation and First Eucharist.
 The curriculum taught during the second grade Family Faith sessions will focus on preparing for these sacraments.
 In addition to the Catechesis of the Good Shepherd classes, there will be several other meetings, practices, and celebrations throughout the year.
 Obtain more information on First Sacraments.